 - API Compatibility Level: .NET Standard 2.1 (recommended)

-Step 1: Prepare image files
+Step 1: Prepare image file

 - Create directories in the Unity project: